401-advanced-javascript-ibrahim/data-structures-amd-algorithms/README.md

 ## Approach & Efficiency

 * To make the test cleaner, we create an extra method that convert each stack and queue to an array.

-* Every method has been tested and approve their effectiveness on the classes
+* Every method has been tested and approve their effectiveness on the classes.

+* all methods of stack take big O(1), since it is just adding or removing

+* For the queue all methods take big O(1), except for the dequeue method this takes big O(n).

 ## API